avigad/formal_methods_in_education/index.md

 This page collects resources for anyone considering the use of formal methods and formal tools in a classroom.
 The effort grew out of a discussion that was held during the [Big Proof](https://www.newton.ac.uk/event/bpr) program at the Isaac Newton Institute in Cambridge, UK.
 A [recording](https://www.newton.ac.uk/seminar/20170724153017302) of the discussion is available.

 There are many axes along which one can organize such a list, such as the level of expertise of the intended audience (from experts to the public at large) or disciplinary orientation (computer science, mathematics, mathematical logic, etc.).
 Here I have chosen to classify the material by subject matter:

-- computer science: courses that teach students to use formal methods for computational purposes, e.g. courses on software design and verification.
+- computer science: material for teaching students to use formal methods for computational purposes, e.g. courses on software design and verification.

-- mathematics: courses that use formal methods and tools to teach mathematics, e.g. an introduction to discrete mathematics or mathematical proof.
+- mathematics: material for teaching mathematics, e.g. courses on discrete mathematics or introductions to mathematical proof.

-- logic and formal methods: using formal tools to teach logic and formal methods themselves, e.g. courses on dependent type theory and automated reasoning.
+- logic and formal methods: materials for teaching logic and formal methods themselves, e.g. courses on dependent type theory and automated reasoning.

-If you would like add something, just send the text as you would like it to appear to <avigad@cmu.edu>, preferrably already formatted in [markdown](https://daringfireball.net/2004/12/markdown_101), or issue a pull request to the [github repository](https://github.com/avigad/formal_methods_in_education) that hosts this page.
+If you would like add something, just send the text as you would like it to appear to <avigad@cmu.edu>, preferrably already formatted in [markdown](https://daringfireball.net/2004/12/markdown_101).
 Entries should provide a link to the relevant resources, which in turn should make use of formal tools (theorem provers, SAT solvers, model checkers, etc.) in some way.

 ### Computer Science